 If you are beginning a large research project, thesis or dissertation, you might find it helpful to schedule a appointment with the Public Services and Outreach Archivist to discuss your research needs and interests and to determine what collections might be useful in your work.

 Onsite Reference Service

 All researchers are required to create a Tufts Archives and Special Collections Research (TASCR) account.
-Your TASCR account allows you to request materials directly through the Digital Library and our finding aids as well as the Tufts University Library Catalog.
+Your TASCR account allows you to request materials directly through Archives @ Tufts, the Tufts Digital Library, as well as the Tufts University Library Catalog.
 Your account also allows you to maintain a record of your requests, manage your requests 24 hours a day, order copies and scans, and plan ahead to make the most of your visit to our Reading Room.

 Offsite Reference Service